-If your conversion rate is low, you need to step back and take a look at your processes.
-Is it most likely to be a sales problem, a product-market fit problem, a marketing problem, or something else?
+If your conversion rate is low, you need to step back and take a look at your business.
+Do you have a sales problem, a marketing problem, poor product-market fit, or something else?
+Below we cover five reasons your SaaS startup's conversion rate might be low, how to assess each possible problem, and what you can do to improve.

 If your sales cycles are long or complicated, this can explain a low SaaS conversion rate.
 If you’re trying to attract qualified leads or enterprise customers instead of a “self-serve” sign-up method, then it’s reasonable to expect things to be drawn-out in terms of gaining new customers.